-The total number of units that a student will be allowed to transfer into their graduate record at UCR from institutions from non-UC campuses is eight (8) quarter credits.
+The total number of units a student will be allowed to transfer into their graduate record at UCR from institutions that are non-UC campuses is eight (8) quarter credits.
 These units must have been taken in graduate status in an institution of recognized standing with a grade of "B" or better and cannot be used to reduce the minimum residency requirement or minimum requirement of 200 series courses taken at UCR.

 Credit for graduate work completed at other UC campuses may be granted in excess of the eight units.
-Up to one-half of the units required for a Master's degree may be transferred from other UC campuses including 200 series unit requirements.
-Students receive both units and grade point for this work when it is transferred to UCR.
-Approval from both the Graduate Committee and the Graduate Division must be obtained before such units can be accepted for credit.
+Up to one-half of the units required for a Master's degree may be transferred from other UC campuses, including 200 series unit requirements.
+Students receive both units and grade points for this work when it is transferred to UCR.
+Approval from the Graduate Committee and the Graduate Division must be obtained before such units can be accepted for credit.

-2. Grading
+1.3 Grading

-For a Graduate Student, only the grades A, A-, B+, B, B-, C+, C and S represent satisfactory scholarship and are applied toward degree requirements.
+For a Graduate Student, only the grades A, A-, B+, B, B-, C+, C, and S represent satisfactory scholarship and are applied toward degree requirements.
 Graduate Students must be doing work equivalent to letter grading of B to be given an S grade in a class.
 A UCR course taken during graduate status in which a grade of C- or better is earned may be accepted in partial satisfaction of the degree requirements if the student has a grade point average of at least 3.0 in all courses applicable to the degree.
-These include all upper division undergraduate and graduate courses in the student's program of study, and that are taken while registered in graduate status.
+These include all upper-division undergraduate and graduate courses in the student's program of study taken while registered in graduate status.
 A grade point average below the B level (3.0) is not satisfactory, and a student whose grade point average is below that level is subject to academic disqualification.

-Individual study and research, or other individual graduate work undertaken by a Graduate Student, is normally evaluated by means of the grades Satisfactory/No Credit.
+Individual study, individual research, or other individual graduate work undertaken by a graduate student is normally evaluated using Satisfactory/No Credit (S/NC).
 No academic work applicable to a graduate program may be graded S/NC unless the course descriptions so indicate.
-Undergraduate course, which are pure electives, that is, which do not have any significant relationship to the graduate program, may be taken S/NC with the approval of the Graduate Dean.
+Undergraduate courses, which are pure electives with no significant relationship to the graduate program, may be taken S/NC with the approval of the Graduate Dean.
 Such courses do not count towards the student's degree objective.
-A grade of S is equivalent to a grade of B (3.0) or better.
+A grade of S is equivalent to a B (3.0) or better.
 No credit is given for a course in which a grade of NC is assigned.

-The grade Incomplete (I) is given only when a student's work is satisfactory but is incomplete because of circumstances beyond his or her control, and the student has been excused in advance from completing the quarter's work.
+The grade Incomplete (I) is given when a student's work is satisfactory but is incomplete because of circumstances beyond their control and the student has been excused in advance from completing the quarter's work.
 Although Incomplete grades do not affect the student's grade point average, they are an important factor in evaluating academic progress.
-Students may not be employed as TA's, GSR's, Teaching Fellows, or Associate-Ins if they have more than 7 units of "I" grades.
+Students may not be employed as a TA, a GSR, a Teaching Fellow, or an Associate-Ins if they have more than 7 units of "I" grades.

-The incomplete portion of the work needed to earn a grade must be received by the instructor no later than the last day of the quarter following the assignment of the "I".
-If not made up within the time allowed, the "I" lapses to an F or NC.
+The instructor must receive the incomplete portion of the work needed to earn a grade no later than the last day of the quarter following the assignment of the "I." If not made up within the time allowed, the "I" lapses to an F or NC.
 An advanced degree cannot be awarded if there is an Incomplete on the student's record.

-3. Plagiarism
+1.4 Plagiarism